 Pro/Con: The body design on this knife makes it non-conspicuous, a feature that helps its effectiveness.
 Unfortunately, the folding design will require time to unfold before it can be used.

 Wewalab Electronic Dog Repeller

-Ultra-Sonic Wave: The stand-out feature on this dog chaser is the ultrasonic wave that it emits.
-This wave can be directed towards the aggressive canine by pointing the device towards it.
-A focused broadcast generates a wave equal to 130-decibels, a noise level that will discomfort even the most agitated dogs.
+Ultra-Sonic Wave: The stand-out feature of this dog chaser is the ultrasonic wave that it emits.
+This wave can be directed toward the aggressive canine by pointing the device toward it.
+A focused broadcast generates a wave equal to 130 decibels, a noise level that will discomfort even the most agitated dogs.
 This item will generate the sound wave as long as the activation button is pressed.
 The manufacturer suggests holding the button down for up to 3.5-seconds per burst.

 Flashing LED Flashlight: The tip of the handheld device has an LED that flashes when the dog repeller is activated.
 I like this addition, as it provides a visual aid that lets the dog know where the noise is coming from.